 Reveals a snapshot of ongoing business processes

-Multi-dimensional views of various kinds of business activities
+Multi-dimensional views of various kinds of business

 Inserts and Updates